Barbados Traveler Reviews for 2010

 I am on holiday in Barbados for a few days after having sailed from The Canary Islands, across the Atlantic, to St Lucia.
 After a few days in St. Lucia, I flew to Barbados to visit my cousin, who lives here.

 What have you most enjoyed here?

-After three weeks sailing, it’s been great to be able to simply relax on the white sand beaches with a good book and watch the turquoise water break against the sand.
+After three weeks of sailing, it’s been great to be able to relax on the white sand beaches with a good book and watch the turquoise water break against the sand.

 And has your cousin taken you to any good restaurants?

 Definitely!
-My favourite evening out was a meal at Cariba – a restaurant on a residential street opposite The Cliff Restaurant on the West Coast.
+My favorite evening out was a meal at Cariba – a restaurant on a residential street opposite The Cliff Restaurant on the West Coast.
 It was reasonably priced and very relaxed.
-The food was extremely high quality, and I loved the banana spring rolls in chocolate sauce.
-The menu was varied and creative and with many influences which I think was due to the rich, diverse experience of the owner and head chef.
-He came out after the meal and described the world renowned restaurants that he had trained in, which included top restaurants in countries as far as Japan.
+The food was too high quality, and I loved the banana spring rolls in chocolate sauce.
+The menu was varied and creative and with many influences, which I think was due to the rich, diverse experience of the owner and head chef.
+He came out after the meal and described the world-renowned restaurants that he had trained in, which included top restaurants in countries as far as Japan.